 Phone: +46 (0)70 288 22 34

-Here you can find our innovative toolbox for the implementation of sex, gender & diversity dimension aspects in biomedical research and education.
+Here you can find our innovative Resources portfolio for the implementation of sex, gender & diversity dimension aspects in biomedical research and education.
 Discover how they add significant value to innovation and become a change maker!

 News & announcements